awsdocs/aws-ios-developer-guide/doc_source/getting-started-ios.rst

 Getting Started with the AWS Mobile SDK for iOS
 ===============================================

-.. highlight:: objc

 The AWS SDK for iOS provides the libraries, samples and, documentation needed to call AWS services from iOS apps.
-This guide will walk you through the following:
+This Getting Started section covers the topics that are common to iOS apps that utilize AWS services, including:

 .. toctree::
    :maxdepth: 2

-   install-ios-sdk
-   getting-started-s3
-   getting-started-cognito
-   getting-started-dynamodb
-   getting-started-analytics
-   getting-started-kinesis
-   getting-started-lambda
-   getting-started-machine-learning
-   getting-started-understand-natural-language-lex
-   getting-started-text-to-speech-polly
-   getting-started-interactive-user-campaigns-pinpoint
+   :titlesonly:

+   setup-aws-sdk-for-ios
+   cognito-auth-aws-identity-for-ios
+   awstask
+   ats

-For more information about the AWS SDK for iOS see :doc:`index` For more information about other AWS SDKs see `AWS Mobile SDK`_
+For more information about the AWS SDK for iOS see :doc:`Welcome`.

+For more information about other AWS SDKs see `AWS Mobile SDK`_.

 .. _AWS Mobile SDK: http://aws.amazon.com/mobile/sdk/